misje/opencti-wazuh-connector/docs/source/example_summary_note.rst

 The highlighted **Dropped: 0** indicates that no results were dropped (because the limit :py:attr:`~wazuh.config.Config.hits_limit` was met).

-The meaning of all the field in the summary table are as follows:
+The meaning of all the fields in the summary table are as follows:

 .. list-table:: Enrichment summary table
    :header-rows: 1